-- 12.1 If a colleague becomes ill during annual leave, they may notify their line manager or nominated person on the first day of illness so this can be recorded as sickness rather than annual leave. - 12.2 On return to work, the colleague must produce a medical certificate for the period of sickness absence, even if this is less than seven days, in order to reclaim their annual leave entitlement.
-Any costs associated with this will be the responsibility of the colleague. - 12.3 Colleagues will accrue statutory annual leave during periods of paid and unpaid sick leave. - 12.4 If any colleague is unable to take their statutory annual leave during the leave year due to sickness, they will be entitled to carry up to the statutory amount of leave only, i.e. 28 days (pro-rata for parttime employees), less any annual leave already taken in the leave year. - 12.5 Should a colleague wish to take their annual leave entitlement whilst absent, the dates must be approved in accordance with the procedure set out in the Trust's Annual Leave Policy.
+- 12.1 If a colleague becomes ill during annual leave, they may notify their line manager or nominated person on the first day of illness so this can be recorded as sickness rather than annual leave. - On return to work, the colleague must produce a medical certificate for the period of sickness absence, even if this is less than seven days, in order to reclaim their annual leave entitlement.
+Any costs associated with this will be the responsibility of the colleague. - 12.3 Colleagues will accrue statutory annual leave during periods of paid and unpaid sick leave. - 12.4 If any colleague is unable to take their statutory annual leave during the leave year due to sickness, they will be entitled to carry up to the statutory amount of leave only, less any annual leave already taken in the leave year. - Should a colleague wish to take their annual leave entitlement whilst absent, the dates must be approved in accordance with the procedure set out in the Trust's Annual Leave Policy.
 The colleague must book fit in order to take annual leave.
 If unable to return to work following annual leave on the grounds of ill-health the individual must book unfit as in section 7.
 In these circumstances each period will be recorded as a separate episode for sick pay purposes, however, for the application of absence monitoring this will be considered as one episode.